RickdeJager/stegseek/README.md

 ## Releases

-On Ubuntu-based systems, you can use the provided `.deb` package for installation:
+On Ubuntu and Debian-based systems, you can use the provided `.deb` package for installation:

 1. Download the latest [Stegseek release](https://github.com/RickdeJager/stegseek/releases)
-1. Install the `.deb` file using `sudo apt install ./stegseek_0.2-1.deb`
+1. Install the `.deb` file using `sudo apt install ./stegseek_0.3-1.deb`

 ## Building from source
 On other systems you will have to build Stegseek yourself.
 See [BUILD.md](BUILD.md) for more information.